kajasaran/2020_03_DO_Boston_casestudy_part_1/README.md

 5) Ansible
 6) Kubernetes

-The various steps we would see in this pipeline are depicted in the image below
+The various steps we would see in this pipeline are described in this [Presentation](https://github.com/kajasaran/2020_03_DO_Boston_casestudy_part_1/commit/5fc25a6bb7dc80a1695f02857228750cd96e45a0)